Sunsets on barley meadows, lemon groves and primrose verges, it’s easy to see why yellow remains the colour of energy, positivity and verve.

 A room without furniture is like a sea without a shore.
 Poetic interludes aside, furniture plays a vital role in shaping the character of a living space.

 With so many styles to choose from, it’s important to get the balance right.
-Sofas, armchairs, dining tables and hairs, kitchen cabinets and bedroom wardrobes, all can play a part in brightening, softening and contrasting your colour scheme.
+Sofas, armchairs, dining tables and chairs, kitchen cabinets and bedroom wardrobes, all can play a part in brightening, softening and contrasting your colour scheme.

 If you’ve fallen in love with a particular shade of yellow, then maybe now’s the time to reupholster the Chesterfield or add a coat of Farrow and Ball’s ‘Lancaster Yellow’ to that tired looking shelving unit?
 Whether you want to go classic or retro, country cottage or á la mode, the timeless shade of yellow lends itself to a multitude of décors and designs.